ankitjamuar/unity3d-arduino-serialAPI/README.md

 <h2>How to use</h2>
 <p>
+Import the DLL as new asset inside your unity project <br>

-Create an instance of the serialAPI class:
+Create an instance of the serialAPI class in the calss where you want to receive the data:
 <br>
 <code>